EECSCJDAL34/WEB_DEV/README.md

 The webpage can be found at http://www.cse.yorku.ca/~cjdal34/2041/

-NOTE: The Database utilized in the later labs is no longer functioning since the course is complete.
+NOTE: The database utilized in the later labs is no longer functioning since the course is complete.